suse-edge/edge-image-builder/docs/building-images.md

       - serviceX
 ```

+* `installDevice` - Optional; only for ISO images - specifies the disk that should be used as the install
+  device.
+This needs to be block special, and will default to automatically wipe any data found on the disk.
+* `unattended` - Optional; only for ISO images - forces GRUB override to automatically install the operating
+  system rather than prompting user to begin the installation.
+In combination with `installDevice` can create
+  a fully unattended and automated install.
+Beware of creating boot loops and data loss with these options.
 * `kernelArgs` - Optional; Provides a list of flags that should be passed to the kernel on boot.
 * `users` - Optional; Defines a list of operating system users to be created.
 Each entry is made up of
   the following fields: